-The revised code (Attachment I) reflects the recommended changes to the current code as a result of a review undertaken by Cr Smith, other senior councillors and staff in 2019, and to reflect local government 'best practice' as recommended in the new Local Government New Zealand template code, and other councils' codes.
+The revised code (Attachment I) reflects the recommended changes to the current code as a result of a review undertaken by Cr Smith, other senior councillors and staff in 2019, and to reflect local government best practice as recommended in the new Local Government New Zealand template code, and other councils' codes.
 The key changes to the current code are summarised in Attachment 2.
-A new code was adopted by the Council at its meeting in December 2019 - the attached revised code is substantially based on the Council's version..
+A new code was adopted by the Council at its meeting in December 2019 - the revised code is substantially based on the version approved by the Council.